“To Be a Player...”

 bleeds liquidly out into the universe,

-blanketing the earth in what
+blanketing the earth in this colorful

-to where I am (sitting upon what
+its way to me (sitting upon what

 was once a bed); it becomes the air

-that I am no longer breathing,
+that I am no longer breathing, that I

-that I can no longer breathe,
+that I am no longer breathing, that I

 scene engulfs vision, imagination,